wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * Consult the `14.05 Roadmap <https://projects.xivo.fr/versions/196>`_
 * The :ref:`cti-protocol` has been updated.
+* The specification of the 'answered-rate' queue statistic has changed to exclude calls on a closed queue
+* The switchboard can now choose which incoming call to answer

 Please consult the following detailed updated notes for more information: